shaigeva/pbt_getting_started_python/chapters/02_first_test/how_qsort_works.md

 1. Take the 1st number and the rest of the list.
 2. Put all the numbers smaller than that number before it and all the numbers larger than that number after it.
 3. Internally sort the smaller numbers and the larger numbers by recursively calling the function.

+**Note:** if you'd like to see an explanation of quicksort incl. graphics, there are many helpful videos on youtube.
+For example: https://www.youtube.com/watch?v=Hoixgm4-P4M.